Canberra Solar Panels - Everything You Need to Know

 Solar panels produce DC electricity, so an inverter must then convert it into AC.
 The reason you need this type is that it’s easier to convert and transport than DC.

-How are solar panels in Canberra installed?
+How are solar panels installed?

 Local installers of solar panels in Canberra should all follow a similar procedure.
 But there may be a few differences.